mr9h0st/Ransomware/README.md

 ### Pre-Encryption
 When launched, the program uses a mutex to ensure only one instance is running, Then if the process doesn't have admin privileges, it attempts to get it using UAC bypass.
 In addition, the software disables default errors, changes token privileges and denies access to its process.
 The program also mounts volumes to find devices that can be encrypted even though they cannot be accessed through the file explorer.
+Before the encryption starts, the software generates a unique public-private Curve25519. the public key will be used to encrypt files and the private key will be encrypted with the server's public key.

 ### Encryption
 After finding the amount of processors the CPU has, the software spawns that[^3] amount of threads whose job is to encrypt files, Then each available drive is iterated using a different thread to split the work between the iterators and achieve the best speed.
 The data is passed between the iterators and the encryptors using an [I/O Completion Port Object](https://learn.microsoft.com/en-us/windows/win32/fileio/i-o-completion-ports).